kaka8shagy/meeting_scheduler/docs/UTC_TIME_HANDLING.md

 # UTC Time Handling

-This document outlines the UTC time handling approach implemented in the hybrid app to ensure consistency across all time-related operations.
+This document outlines the UTC time handling approach implemented in the meeting scheduler app to ensure consistency across all time-related operations.

 ## Overview